massacresIV/PF1EE/docs/srd/classes/core/bard/bard.md

 </table>

 ## Weapon and Armor Proficiency
-A bard is proficient with all simple weapons, plus the longsword, rapier, sap, shortsword, shortbow, and whip.
+A Bard is proficient with all simple weapons, plus the longsword, rapier, sap, shortsword, shortbow, and whip.
 Bards are also proficient with light armor and shields (except tower shields).
-A bard can cast bard spells while wearing light armor and using a shield without incurring the normal arcane spell failure chance.
-Like any other arcane spellcaster, a bard wearing medium or heavy armor incurs a chance of arcane spell failure if the spell in question has a somatic component.
-A multiclass bard still incurs the normal arcane spell failure chance for arcane spells received from other classes.
+A Bard can cast Bard spells while wearing light armor and using a shield without incurring the normal arcane spell failure chance.
+Like any other arcane spellcaster, a Bard wearing medium or heavy armor incurs a chance of arcane spell failure if the spell in question has a somatic component.
+A multiclass Bard still incurs the normal arcane spell failure chance for arcane spells received from other classes.

 ## Bard Spellcasting